Configuring Esploro Access Rights

 - Metadata Restricted – Access to the metadata is restricted.

 - Registered – Access is permitted/denied based on whether the user is registered and authenticated (= True is the same as Not Equals False).
+This parameter is relevant only for Primo, as it requires a user login.

 - Restricted For All – Access is permitted only to the researcher, unless a request to the access is approved by the researcher.

 - User Group – Access is permitted/denied based on the specified user group.
 Select an operator and then (depending on the operator) select one or multiple user groups.
+This parameter is relevant only for Primo, as it requires a user login.

 - User ID – Access is permitted/denied based on the primary user identifier.
 Select an operator and enter a matching ID or pattern.
+This parameter is relevant only for Primo, as it requires a user login.

 - In Output, select whether users can view and/or download the asset.